anhcraft/HTHQTC/README.md

 I think it is useful for someone so I decided to make the source code publicly.

-This version had been made before the game finished completely, it means some bugs may be caused.
+Noticed that this game was created when I started to learn code, I mean there will be some bugs and problem of grammar.

 Enjoy!